 Grant Thornton Insight

-The IRS has already identified all MSAs and non-MSAs that will meet the energy employment standard, and has made this information accessible in its mapping tool and an appendix.
-But a determination of whether the areas will actually qualify based on their unemployment levels will have to wait for updates to national employment rates.
+The IRS has identified all MSAs and non-MSAs that will meet the energy employment standard for 2023 in a pair of appendices to Notice 2023-29 and Notice 2023-47.
+These lists will be updated in 2024 and later years in May.
+An appendix to Notice 2023-47 specified which of the MSAs and non-MSAs also meet the unemployment thresholds and qualify as energy communities for 2023.
+This information is now reflected in the mapping tool, and will also be updated annually.
 The IRS said it is struggling to identify public data sources to determine tax revenue from oil and gas activities and asked for public recommendations.
 Because the statute requires determinations on local tax revenues to be made by Treasury, taxpayers will likely not be able to use that standard to identify qualifying areas unless additional guidance is issued.

 This category includes census tracts and adjoining census tracts where a coal mine closed after 1999 or a coal-fired electric generating unit was retired after 2009.
 The IRS relied on mine statuses as listed in the “Mine Data Retrieval System” from the Department of Labor’s Mine Safety and Health Administration (MSHA), but excluded mines with irregular location information.
 Taxpayers with evidence to correct bad information can submit it to the MSHA.
 The IRS relied on data from the Energy Information Administration of the Department of Energy to determine retired coal-fired electrical generating units.